Steps to Becoming an Addiction Counselor in Vermont

 If you are applying for your first license to practice as a counselor, you’re also required to submit documentation of your education along with your license application.
 Before you receive your license, you’re also required to sit for a mandatory licensing exam—hang onto your textbooks, because you will be reviewing them before your exam.

-Types of Licensure in Vermont
+Types of Licensing in Vermont - Associate & Independent Counselors

 Before you begin work as a LADC in a substance abuse treatment facility, you’ll be required to show proof that you have earned your master’s degree in a field that supports substance abuse treatment.
 This can include psychology, social work or marriage and family counseling.